DevOpsCoin/core/docs/token/WALLET_STRUCTURE.md

 The project operates with three distinct wallets, each with a single purpose:

 1. **Founder Vesting Wallet (10%)** — Trustless vesting with a 3-month cliff and 20-month linear release.
-2. **Ship-It Fund Wallet (5% DEVOPS)** — Dedicated grant treasury supporting open-source DevOps projects.
+2. **Ship-It Fund Wallet (5% DEVOPS)** — Dedicated grant treasury supporting open-source projects and community initiatives.
 3. **TreasuryOps Wallet (SOL)** — Operations wallet for marketing, liquidity, and buybacks; also funds Ship-It top-ups.

 ---